smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

 )
 SELECT  *
 FROM    cte_EmployeeDepartmentCount
-WHERE   DepartmentCount IN (SELECT DepartmentCount from cte_DistinctDeparments);
+WHERE   DepartmentCount IN (SELECT DepartmentCount from cte_DistinctDepartments);
 ```

 | Name  | DepartmentCount |